RIAPS/interface.canbus.libs/README.md

-# CAN bus device interface for RIAPS
+# CAN Bus Device Interface for RIAPS

 ## Overview
-The library provides a device component implementation of canbus for the RIAPS platform.
-An example of an application using this library is found in the `example` folder.
+The library provides a device component implementation of CAN bus for the RIAPS platform.
+An example of an application using this library is found in the [`example` folder](https://github.com/RIAPS/interface.canbus.libs/tree/main/example).
 The designed use model is to include in the (dot)riaps application specification file a device component with the following content in addition to other elements required by the application:

 ```text
 message CANQry;